hectonit/BuCord/README.md

 ## Development

-I writes code for this bot by myself.
+I write code for this bot by myself.

 Thanks Ar1gin#9156 for testing :3